mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 **History**: The theory of Constraints (TOC) is a body of knowledge and a manufacturing and management methodology that was developed from the late 1970s by Israeli physicist Dr. Eliyahu Goldratt.
 He describes in his book, [The Goal](https://www.amazon.com/Goal-Process-Ongoing-Improvement/dp/0884270610), is that the performance of any system is fundamentally limited by the output of the bottleneck.
 Thus, no change to the system will result in overall improvement unless that change addresses the bottleneck.

-> Any improvements made anywhere besides the bottleneck are an illusion. — Dr. Eliyahu Goldratt
+> Any improvements made anywhere besides the bottleneck are an illusion. - Dr. Eliyahu Goldratt

-> A Thinking Process that enables people to invent simple solutions to complex problems. — Dr. Eliyahu Goldratt
+> A Thinking Process that enables people to invent simple solutions to complex problems. - Dr. Eliyahu Goldratt

-> An expert is not someone who gives you an answer, an expert is someone who asks you the right question. — Dr. Eliyahu Goldratt
+> An expert is not someone who gives you an answer, an expert is someone who asks you the right question. - Dr. Eliyahu Goldratt

 **Constraint & bottleneck are not the same**: A constraint and bottleneck are not the same.
 It is critical to differentiate the two.
 Finding a constraint is a strategic initiative.
 It is a leverage point for a leadership team to identify.
 This is where value is created for customers, stakeholders and employees.
 A constraint is the bottleneck with the least capacity in the entire system, and it can be reasoned about as the “constraint” only once you decide to manage it.
 Whereas a bottleneck prevents a company to operate at its maximum capacity due to many reasons.
 A bottleneck is simply a resource that has more demand placed on it than capacity to delivery.

 **Five focusing steps**: Theory of constraints is based on the premise that the rate of goal achievement by a goal-oriented system (i.e., the system's throughput) is limited by at least one constraint.
-The argument is if there was nothing preventing a system from achieving higher throughput (i.e., more goal units in a unit of time), its throughput would be infinite—which is impossible in a real-life system.
+The argument is if there was nothing preventing a system from achieving higher throughput (i.e., more goal units in a unit of time), its throughput would be infinite-which is impossible in a real-life system.
 Only by increasing flow through the constraint can overall throughput be increased.
 Goldratt proposed five Theory of Constraints steps, known as the five focusing steps.
 Assuming the goal of a system has been articulated and its measurements defined, the steps are:
 1. _Identify_ the system's constraint(s).
 2. _Decide_ how to _exploit_ the system's constraint(s).
 3. _Subordinate_ everything else to the above decision.